 Students who do not meet the academic standards of the College may be dismissed at the end of a term.
-Students who cease attending class for two consecutive weeks for any reason may be dismissed or placed on leave at any time during the term.
+Students who cease attending class for two consecutive weeks for any reason may be dismissed during the term.
 Dismissal decisions are made by the Dean of Studies, in consultation with the faculty.
-Students who have been dismissed must have permission from the Dean of Studies or the Acting Dean of Students to visit campus.
+Students who have been dismissed must have permission from the Dean of Studies or the Dean of Students to visit campus.